graphql-python/graphene-django/docs/rest-framework.rst

 operation looks up models by the primary key by default.
 You can customize the look up with the lookup attribute.

-Other default attributes:

-`partial = False`: Accept updates without all the input fields.

 .. code:: python

     from graphene_django.rest_framework.mutation import SerializerMutation